mluerig/personal-homepage-archive/README.md

 # Code for personal homepage

+EDIT: I discontinued using "minimal mistakes" because I felt it to be a bit too convoluted.

 This is the source code for my personal website built with jekyll and the minimal mistakes theme https://luerig.net